-We are a family who likes to take impromptu day trips.
-It’s not uncommon for us to tag along with Daddy on business or decide last-minute to travel a couple of hours to a museum or wildlife refuge.
-With all this “running around”, I’ve been questioned as to how, logistically-speaking, I manage to make these day trips enjoyable.
+Our family likes to take impromptu day trips.
+It’s not uncommon for us to tag along with Daddy on business or decide last-minute to travel a couple of hours to a museum or wildlife preserve.
+With all this “running around” a lot of our friends have asked us about the logistics of making these day trips enjoyable.

 *small bottle of hand sanitizer (I love, love, love the Bath & Body Works PocketBac travel size of these.
 They make diaper changes almost fun!)